sampoder/gov-got-logos/README.md

 # 🇦🇺 gov-got-logos
 Generate Australian Government logos, because apparently there's an API for that?
+For the memez.